 Either before or after purchasing, consumers can see the entire trail that the product has followed.
 Whenever the product goes from one step of the supply chain to the other, we collect the data that who has received what in that step.
 For example, we register how much farmers receive when they deliver their coffee cherries to the washing station.

-Show real faces of the people who are producing your product, how much they produce, how much they earn and other related information to local producers.
+Show real faces of the people who are producing your product, how much they produce, how much they earn and other related information.

-When a farmer is registered via the Farmer Registration App, their information is being shown on the map.
+When a farmer is registered in our data base, their information is being shown on the map.
 Whenever they sell their products to us, their data gets updated.

-Some information such as the plot size, number of children and more personal information is stored in our database and do not come from BlockChain, however, anything about money has proof on BlockChain.
+Some information such as the plot size, number of children and more personal information is stored in our database and do not come from BlockChain, however, anything about money paid and tokens spent has a proof on BlockChain.

 Explain the entire supply chain, from harvest to consumer.
-It enables viewers to drill down per step and see the geographical origin, the price paid and the total harvest, put in a context of non-fair chain supply chains.
+It enables viewers to drill down per step and see the geographical origin, producers, the price paid and the total harvest.
 That way viewers can easily grasp value distribution.

 Either before or after purchasing, consumers can see the entire value distribution throughout the supply chain.